 Revenue cycle technology advances must focus on two key things: The data and the processes.

-The Data: Patient, provider, and payer financial data exists in different forms across many systems that often don’t play well together.
-This creates huge margins of error in a discipline where something as simple as one incorrect data field on an insurance form can derail care and frustrate patients and providers for days.
+The Data: Patients, providers, and payers find data exists in different forms across many systems that often don’t synchronize together.
+This creates huge margins of error.
+This means something as simple as one incorrect data field on an insurance form can derail care and frustrate patients and providers for days.

 AI and advanced analytics can make sense of this disparate data and recommend the best actions to get reimbursements in full and on time.
 For example, prior authorization denials by payers grind care to a halt, often with no clear reason why the payer denied the claim.
 AI brings clarity to the revenue cycle by predicting, prioritizing, and avoiding denials, interpreting massive amounts patient clinical and financial data to get ahead of potential confusion and breakdowns.

 The Processes: Revenue cycle management also suffers from slow, error-prone manual processes.
 Manual collection outreach, scheduling, and cleaning up errors and omissions delay full reimbursements and decelerate care delivery.
 Robotic process automation, machine learning, and AI combine to make repeatable processes significantly faster or more accurate.
-For example, AI-driven robotic devices can not only physically process more claims and bills but can find costly errors and anomalies in seconds that would take humans hours or days.
+For example, AI-driven robotic devices can physically process more claims and bills.
+Besides it is also empowered to find costly errors and anomalies in seconds that would take humans hours or days.

 d) Clinical Trials